 Tip 4: Get a Mentor

-Finally, entrepreneurial spirits are fueled by mentorship.
-Working toward a just cause and greater vision of the future can be depleting without this kind of assistance.
-A great mentor is a motivational and inspirational figure in your life who will push you to move forward in a sustainable way.
+Finally, successful entrepreneurs are fueled by mentorship.
+Working toward a just cause and a greater vision of the future can be depleting without this kind of assistance.
+A great mentor is a motivational and inspirational figure in your life who will push you to move forward in sustainable new ways.
 They do this by giving guidance, providing perspective, and supplying useful advice.
 As a result, they limit bad decisions, increase relationship-building opportunities, and nurture the force driving a person’s entrepreneurial spirit.
-In addition to this, mentors increase a business owner’s likelihood of success.
+In addition to this, mentors increase a small business owner’s likelihood of success.
 A survey conducted by The UPS Store found “70 percent of mentored businesses survive more than five years . . . double the rate of businesses who choose not to have a mentor.”
 Undoubtedly, a mentor plays a critical role in a leader’s life.

 To find a mentor:

-- Consider business leaders in your personal network.
+- Consider business leaders in your personal network who can grow your entrepreneurial skills.
 For example, think about the people who have helped shape your career.
 Write them a personal message about how meaningful their guidance is to you, and ask them if they’d be willing to briefly meet once a week.

 - Ask your colleagues if they can provide an introduction to someone they know who has successfully achieved the career trajectory you’re on.